makarandp0/makarandp0.github.io/twilio/README.md

 The page will join room `foo` with `mak` as local identity and publish a video and audio track to the room.

+# Online demo
+You can also see this app hosted by github pages @ https://makarandp0.github.io/twilio/es6/ To join the room you would need to specify `token` parameter.